 III – Final Contingencies

 “So, what did you find out?”
-Hammerman asked over the walkie talkie.
-The house was again dark, and they were back in the bushes, passing time.
+Hammerman asked over the walkie-talkie.
+The house was again dark, and they were back in the bushes, the minutes dragging.

 “Just what I told the Chief,” Phillips answered, a trace of irritation in his tone.
 “The house was bought in the 1930s by a lady named Scattergood.
 She called it Calvert, after a place in Maryland where she used to go as a kid.
-From Philadelphia originally.”
+From Philadelphia originally.
+Family had money.”

-He checked his scanner.
-The lines on the screen were oscillating normally.
+He checked the scanner.
+The lines were oscillating normally.
 “She worked for the labor unions in D.C.,” he said.
 “Never married, but had a housemate, who died in the ‘70s.
 When the Agency took the land, it agreed to let them stay here as long as she wanted to.”